Simple Moon Rituals for Busy People: Moon Magic in Minutes

 In the days following a full moon ritual, you may notice shifts in your emotional landscape.
 Dreams may be more vivid.
 Situations you’ve been holding onto may naturally resolve.
 Pay attention to synchronicities — the universe often responds to full moon work with signs and confirmations.

 The waning moon period (full moon to new moon) is the time to continue the release work.
 Use your moon water, meditate with your charged crystals, and revisit your journal to track what’s shifting.
+If you’re curious about Beginner Guide to Moon Magic Rituals, we break it down here.

 Full Moon Dates to Plan Ahead